LinkedIn

 Federal infrastructure grants are won and lost in the details.
 For this engagement, three pressures stacked at once.

 The program had changed its rules between cycles.
-Scoring criteria were reweighted, a new evaluation priority was introduced, and an entire prior category was removed.
-An application built from last year’s template would have argued to the wrong rubric and quietly lost points before a reviewer reached the merits.
+Scoring criteria were reweighted, and the cycle carried a fresh set of discretionary priorities the Secretary could apply at final selection — the kind of addition that never appears in last year’s template.
+An application built from that template would have argued to the wrong rubric and quietly lost points before a reviewer reached the merits.

 The source material was scattered.
 Engineering estimates, equipment quotes, cost workbooks, and prior-cycle narratives lived across dozens of files in multiple folders and formats — the raw material for the application, but not yet organized into anything a reviewer could score.